richardstanley/OpenManus/Cloud_Scaling_Proposals.md

 2. **Storage**
    - S3 for file storage and tool outputs
-   - DocumentDB for state management
+   - DynamoDB for state management
    - Elasticache Redis for caching

 3. **Networking**